Seat Back Failures in Auto Accident

 - Sudden inability to operate the vehicle: Suddenly lying down while driving due to seat back failures has caused accidents that could have otherwise been avoided.

-- Injuries to other occupants: The failure of seat backs can injure other people inside the vehicle—particularly those in the back seat.
+- Injuries to other occupants: The failure of seat backs can injure other people inside the vehicles—particularly those in the back seat.
 Such failures can cause serious or fatal injuries to children in car seats that are struck by the collapsing seatback.

 Seat Back Failure Risks to Children

-Common Injuries Sustained When Front Seats Fail
+Common Injuries Sustained When Front Seats Fail in Rear End Collisions

 - Traumatic brain injuries